AdobeDocs/uxp-photoshop/src/pages/ps_reference/media/photoshopcore.md

 ### convertColor
 <span class="minversion" style="display: block; margin-bottom: -1em; margin-left: 36em; float:left; opacity:0.5;">23.0</span>

-ColorDescriptor
+RGBColorDescriptor \| RGB32ColorDescriptor

-Converts the given color (in descriptor form) to the given color space, returning the color descriptor.
+Converts the given color (in descriptor form) to RGB, returning the color descriptor.

 This is an internal API that is used for [SolidColor](/ps_reference/classes/solidcolor/) and all the other color classes.